Tom Cavanagh: Television performances

-In 2005, Cavanagh filmed a pilot, Love Monkey, with Jason Priestley, Judy Greer and Larenz Tate.
+In 2005, Cavanagh filmed the pilot Love Monkey, with Jason Priestley, Judy Greer and Larenz Tate.
 The show was selected by CBS as a midseason replacement and debuted on January 17, 2006.
 Love Monkey was given an eight-episode order, but only three aired on CBS before the show was placed on indefinite hiatus due to low ratings.
-VH1 bought all eight episodes and played them in their entirety in the spring of 2006.
+VH1 bought all eight episodes which was played in the entirety in the spring of 2006.

-He starred in the Lifetime Movie Network television miniseries The Capture Of The Green River Killer in which he portrayed King County sheriff David Reichert.
+He starred in the Lifetime Movie Network television miniseries The Capture of the Green River Killer in which he portrayed King County sheriff David Reichert.
 In March 2006, Cavanagh filmed My Ex-Life, a comedy pilot for CBS about a divorced couple who remain friends.
-The pilot featured Lost actress Cynthia Watros as his ex-wife.
+The pilot featured Lost actress Cynthia Watros as his character's ex-wife.
 CBS did not select the show for its fall 2006 schedule.
-Cavanagh portrayed the lead role Nick Snowden (the heir to the Santa Claus identity) in the made-for-TV movie Snow in 2005, which is shown annually on the Family Channel.
+Cavanagh portrayed the lead role Nick Snowden (the heir to the Santa Claus identity) in the made-for-TV movie Snow in 2004.

 In 2008, Cavanagh appeared in the short-lived ABC series Eli Stone, playing the father of the title character.
 From January to April 2009, Cavanagh starred in the television drama Trust Me, co-starring Eric McCormack, which aired on TNT until cancellation due to low ratings.

 Cavanagh hosted Stories from the Vaults on Smithsonian Networks from 2008 to 2009.
 He made a guest appearance in the mid-season premiere of the USA Network show Royal Pains as former professional golfer Jack O'Malley.
 In 2012, he starred in Lifetime's A Killer Among Us remake.

-From 2014 to 2021, Cavanagh was a series regular on The CW's live-action television series The Flash, portraying both Eobard Thawne / Reverse-Flash and the various versions of Harrison Wells.
-He left the series as a regular cast member after its seventh season, but continued to make recurring appearances in its eighth season.
+From 2014 to 2021, Cavanagh was a series regular on The CW's live-action television series The Flash, portraying Harrison Wells; most notably Eobard Thawne / Reverse-Flash impersonating the Earth-1 version in conjunction with several different doppelgängers, such as Earth-2's Harry, Earth-19 writer H. R., Earth-221 detective Sherloque, and explorer Nash (also known as Pariah).
+He was a regular cast member for seven seasons, and made guest appearances in the final two seasons.
+In 2023, Cavanagh began hosting the game show Hey Yahoo!.